Clarke grad's unexpected journey reaps huge rewards

-Theisen didn’t want to stay in the area for college, but a fellow Bellevue alumna encouraged her to check out Clarke University.
+But a fellow Bellevue alumna encouraged her to check out Clarke University in Dubuque.

 “She was majoring in education,” Theisen said.
 “I knew I wanted to do the same thing.
 I’ve always known I wanted to be a teacher.
 She said, ‘You really need to check it out.’”

 Now, the 21-year-old is a new Clarke graduate on the hunt for her first teaching job.
-She said she will always have ties to the school, and credits the university for all she has become.
+She said she will always have ties to the school that helped shape her.

 “I give all the credit to Clarke,” she said.
-“They have created a place where you can walk down the hall and know everybody by name, and they know you by name.
-They give their students an amazing journey from beginning to end.”
+“They have created a place where you can walk down the hall and know everybody by name, and they know you by name.”

-Theisen initially visited Clarke to appease her friend and her father, who was also a fan of Clarke and had been encouraging her to look at the school.
+Theisen initially visited Clarke to appease her friend and her father, who was also a fan of Clarke and had encouraged her to look at the school.

 “It was not what I expected.
 I loved it,” she said.
 “But I had this mind-block of, ‘Oh, I don’t want to be in Dubuque.
 I want to be somewhere else.’”